How to contribute to Eclipse Code Recommenders

 Eclipse Code Recommenders makes you more productive when working with unfamiliar APIs.
 Its intelligent code completion and automatically-generated API documentation tell you exactly how others have solved your problem in a similar situation before.

-Building Code Recommenders from Source
+Build Code Recommenders from Source

 Building Code Recommenders from source is straight-forward.
 But if some of the steps below fail – let us know.